hasnaa38/reading-notes/class-02.md

 <p style="color:red;">This is a paragraph</p>
 ```

 2. Internal - used to apply styling rules on one single HTML page.
-To do so, defined a `<style>` element inside the head section and add your rules there.
+To do so, define a `<style>` element inside the head section and add your rules there.
 Example:

 ```
 <style>